monero-project/monero-site/README.md

 - If you want to add a new page to the navigation, you should go to ALL LANGUAGES in the `_data/lang` folder and add the page.
 - It is strongly strongly STRONGLY encouraged that if you make a change, you - at the minimum - test it on your local machine before submitting a PR.
 Sometimes unexpected things may happen due to a change.
 If you change a page, check the whole page on multiple screen sizes and browsers to make sure there wasn't any collateral damage.

+### Tor
+This website is available natively on Tor.
+The onion address is in `_includes/onion.html` and a signed document containing the same address is in `/onion.txt`.
+The address in these 2 files must *always* match.
+The `onion.txt` files also includes the onion address of the 'downloads' subdomain.

+If you want to post getmonero's onion address somewhere on the website, don't simply write it, instead include it using `{% include onion.html %}`.
+This avoids problems with typos and allow us top change the address only in one file if necessary.

 ## Translation
 In this section you'll find the info you need to translate a page and add a new translation, but keep in mind that Monero has a [Localization Workgroup](https://github.com/monero-ecosystem/monero-translations) who coordinate and give support to translators-volunteers.
 For live support/request of infos, come chat on `#monero-translations` (Freenode/IRC, riot/matrix, MatterMost).